-3. SUSPENSION: A school or individual shall forfeit all ratings, rankings, and awards during the period of violation.
-The school may not participate in OSSAA sponsored activities such as qualifying district, regional or state and/or invitational festivals and contests during the suspension period, not to exceed one year.

-B. REPORTING VIOLATIONS

-- 1. Any authorized representative of a member school may file a complaint against any school for violation of the rules and regulations of the Association.
+- 3. SUSPENSION: A school or individual shall forfeit all ratings, rankings, and awards during the period of violation.
+The school may not participate in OSSAA sponsored activities such as qualifying district, regional or state and/or invitational festivals and contests during the suspension period, not to exceed one year. - B. REPORTING VIOLATIONS - 1.
+Any authorized representative of a member school may file a complaint against any school for violation of the rules and regulations of the Association.
 Such complaint shall be filed with the OSSAA officer responsible for non-athletics/or Executive Director of the OSSAA. - 2.
 Upon receipt of a complaint, the OSSAA shall make an investigation of the charges contained in the complaint within a reasonable time.
 The penalty will be less severe if a school reports itself and/or the violation is found to be unintentional in nature.
-A more severe penalty will be issued if the violation was intentional.

-C. LATE ENTRIES

-- 1. Entries that are received after the deadline will not be accepted. - 2.
+A more severe penalty will be issued if the violation was intentional. - C. LATE ENTRIES - 1.
+Any director missing the contest entry deadline will be subject to a late fee of \$100.
+This fee will in some cases be split with the contest manager who has to do the additional work to enter the late entries. - 2.
 POLICY ON NON-PAYMENT OF SPEECH AND MUSIC ENTRY FEE Non-payment of Speech and Music Entry Fee.
 Schools that have not cleared their financial obligations (Entry Fee/Drop Fees) by April 15th will be placed on WARNING, if not cleared by May 15th will be placed on PROBATION, if not cleared by June 15th will be placed on SUSPENSION and will be ineligible for participation in OSSAA Speech and Music Events the following year until bills are cleared.